 In lieu of flowers, donations may be made to the State College Presbyterian Church, 132 W. Beaver Ave., State College, PA 16801.

 Arrangements are under the care of Koch Funeral Home.
-Signing of the guest book and condolences may be made at www.kochfuneralhome.comTo send flowers to the family of Raymond Fortunato, please visit Tribute Store
+Signing of the guest book and condolences may be made at www.kochfuneralhome.comTo send flowers to the family or plant a tree in memory of Raymond Fortunato, please visit Tribute Store

 Who We Are: